-Hormones are the potent chemical messengers, responsible for keeping up the physical, mental, emotional, and overall health of human beings.
+Hormones are potent chemical messengers, responsible for keeping up the physical, mental, emotional, and overall health of human beings.
 Primarily, these are produced by the endocrine glands, a part of the endocrine system that communicates with the nervous system.
 It ensures that every important function including the reproduction and metabolism of the system runs smoothly.

-The endocrine system that includes various glands including the adrenals, pancreas, thyroid, male or female reproductive system, releases these chemical messengers into the bloodstream to help the body perform its daily functions.
+The endocrine system includes various glands including the adrenals, pancreas, thyroid, and male or female reproductive system, and releases these chemical messengers into the bloodstream to help the body perform its daily functions.
 When the hormones are imbalanced due to improper diet, increased stress levels, genetics, or exposure to toxins, then the entire system and its daily functions collapse.

 There are ways to balance hormones naturally and synthetically with hormone replacement therapies.
 Keep on reading to discover the driving factors behind hormonal imbalances and the ultimate solutions to keep up the hormone levels to avoid any interruption in major function of the system.

 The entire endocrine system coordinates the bond between hormones and different organs by working together and controlling the hormone levels circulating throughout the system.
 Once the hormones are optimally in circulation throughout the body, they target the cells or tissues by binding to the hormone receptors located on the surface or inside a cell.

 Upon receiving these messages, the hormone receptors process them and signal specific mechanisms to initiate the response from the target cell.
 However, this system can be challenged due to a lot of factors, disrupting the entire function and balance of the hormones.
 There are conventional treatments available to restore hormonal imbalances.

 The conventional treatment options include: